asselstine/solidity-upgrade-patterns/README.md

 [Colony](https://colony.io/) is a platform for creating decentralized organizations.
 The code has recently been made public on Github under the [colonyNetwork](https://github.com/JoinColony/colonyNetwork) project.
 The project history began in early 2016.

 Colony consists of about 14 smart contracts.
+The smart contracts use the [EtherRouter](https://github.com/ownage-ltd/ether-router) pattern to upgrade contracts.
 Conceptually, these contracts can be divided into those that concern the Colony Network as a whole, and those that concern an individual Colony.
-Concretely, the two groups are delineated by their inheritance hierarchy; all state variables are stored in either the [ColonyNetworkStorage](https://github.com/JoinColony/colonyNetwork/blob/82764b58a52c19326957316e46328662e3e80de7/contracts/ColonyNetworkStorage.sol) or the [ColonyStorage](https://github.com/JoinColony/colonyNetwork/blob/82764b58a52c19326957316e46328662e3e80de7/contracts/ColonyStorage.sol) contracts.
-All contracts inherit from one of these.
+Concretely, the two groups are delineated by their inheritance hierarchy; all contracts inherit from either the [ColonyNetworkStorage](https://github.com/JoinColony/colonyNetwork/blob/82764b58a52c19326957316e46328662e3e80de7/contracts/ColonyNetworkStorage.sol) or the [ColonyStorage](https://github.com/JoinColony/colonyNetwork/blob/82764b58a52c19326957316e46328662e3e80de7/contracts/ColonyStorage.sol) contracts.
+The ColonyNetworkStorage and ColonyStorage contracts store all of the state variables for their respective descendants.

 An individual Colony is defined by the contracts [Colony](https://github.com/JoinColony/colonyNetwork/blob/82764b58a52c19326957316e46328662e3e80de7/contracts/Colony.sol), [ColonyTask](https://github.com/JoinColony/colonyNetwork/blob/82764b58a52c19326957316e46328662e3e80de7/contracts/ColonyTask.sol), [ColonyFunding](https://github.com/JoinColony/colonyNetwork/blob/82764b58a52c19326957316e46328662e3e80de7/contracts/ColonyFunding.sol), and [ColonyTransactionReviewer](https://github.com/JoinColony/colonyNetwork/blob/82764b58a52c19326957316e46328662e3e80de7/contracts/ColonyTransactionReviewer.sol).
 These contracts all inherit from ColonyStorage.

 The Colony Network is defined by two contracts: [ColonyNetwork](https://github.com/JoinColony/colonyNetwork/blob/82764b58a52c19326957316e46328662e3e80de7/contracts/ColonyNetwork.sol) and [ColonyNetworkStaking](https://github.com/JoinColony/colonyNetwork/blob/82764b58a52c19326957316e46328662e3e80de7/contracts/ColonyNetworkStaking.sol).
 These contracts inherit from ColonyNetworkStorage.

-The contracts within each group are registered with their respective [Resolver](https://github.com/JoinColony/colonyNetwork/blob/develop/contracts/Resolver.sol) instances.
+Each group of contracts has a [Resolver](https://github.com/JoinColony/colonyNetwork/blob/develop/contracts/Resolver.sol) instance in which they are all registered.
 The Resolver acts as a function registry; contract addresses are looked up by their function signatures.

 ```solidity
 // Simplified for brevity